kamil-ducz/obj-todolist/README.md

 3. Launch the .sln file in Visual Studio.
 Set startup project to WebApi if not set already.
 4. Restore the database backup in your SSMS locally.
-Database .bak file here: https://drive.google.com/file/d/1ycSpMGQandUM6nLN1Y_4FHR8l1nKKJe8/view?usp=sharing
+Database .bak file here: https://drive.google.com/file/d/1ycSpMGQandUM6nLN1Y_4FHR8l1nKKJe8/view?usp=sharing Database file contains creation date in its name, so please make sure that after restoration in SSMS name of local db is "ToDoList"(you can also modify connection string in backend project accordingly if required).
 5. Launch the application in Visual Studio.